grodansparadis/vscp-demo-mqtt-web/README.md

 ## simple.html
 This file connects using websockets to the VSCP demo server and subscribe to the topic topic _vscp/#_ and display the real time events received.

+## simple.html
+This file connects using websockets to the VSCP demo server and show the live temperature in our fridge in a gauge.